 TAS Legal has drafted precedent “pro forma” Conduct and Compensation Agreements for exploration tenements and is in the process of settling a pro –forma Compensation Agreement with respect to access and compensation claims/referrals to the Land Court of Queensland (“Land Court”) as a consequence of the grant or renewal of a Mining Lease.

-In addition, we are well versed in other associated tasks associated with the settling of compensation and the finalisation of Compensation Agreements, including:
+In addition, we are well versed in other tasks associated with the settling of compensation and the finalisation of Compensation Agreements, including:

 - Lodgement of Compensation Agreements with the Office of State Revenue (and making successful urgent applications in relation to urgent assessment and stamping of such agreements);